 |

-Principal Architect: November 1995 – March
+Architect, November 1995 – March 1998 (2-years, 5-months;

-1998 Designed and implemented a high-performance,
+and implemented a high-performance, high-availability,

-high-availability, object-oriented, multi-threaded,
+object-oriented, multi-threaded, clustering-enabled HTTP-server

-API’s, support for Java servlets.
-Also, script-based Internet
+with single and multi-threaded API’s, support for Java servlets.

-scanning tools.
-Prototyped the conversion of a C based software
+conversion of a C based software life-cycle management system to a

-life-cycle management system to a network aware Java based system.
+network aware Java based system.

-Technologies: C/C++, Java, JNI, JavaScript, HTML,
+C/C++, Java, JNI, JavaScript, HTML, Windows 95/NT, Solaris 2.4.

 |